KIT-MAMID/mamid/USERMANUAL.md

 ## Problems

 - General information
-    - Problems can occur in slaves and replica sets.
+    - Problems can occur in slaves and Replica Sets.
-    - Every problem shown will have a link to the affected slave or replica set.
+    - Every problem shown will have a link to the affected slave or Replica Set.
     - Problems are ordered chronological.

 ## Slaves